- September 4, 2014

 Platforms

-Train Fever is a single player casual strategy game with a business theme.
+Train Fever is a single player and multiplayer open world city builder game with economy, historical, business and violence themes.
 It was developed by Urban Games and was released on September 4, 2014.
 It received mostly positive reviews from critics and neutral reviews from players.

 Train Fever is a railroad-focused business simulation game.
 In other words, it's a modern-day Transport Tycoon with procedural content and a sophisticated city simulation.
 It's the year 1850, and there are great times ahead!
 Establish a transport company and be its manager.
 Build infrastructure such as railways and stations, purchase transportation vehicles and manage lines.
 Fulfill the people's n…